 Vision test: Required for drivers 70 years and older.
 Those who fail the screening by the DMV representative will be required to complete a Medical/Eye Report, which must also be completed by a licensed ophthalmologist or optometrist.

-Written test: Required if licensed has been expired for more than 365 days.
+Written test: Required if license has been expired for more than 365 days.

 Road test: Required if license has been expired for more than 545 days.
 Senior drivers may be required to take the test if DMV personnel observe it to be necessary or if there have been reports of potential unsafe driving.